-In most provinces and territories, an increase to the monetary limit for small claims has not taken place in isolation.
-One of the most common changes to occur in conjunction with increasing the monetary limit for small claims is the introduction or enhancement of pre-trial mediation and settlement processes for small claims.
-160 The purpose of these pre-trial processes is to try to streamline or consolidate issues, encourage settlement or resolve a matter without the need for a trial.
+In recent years, many provinces and territories have implemented changes to small claims procedure to introduce or enhance pre-trial mediation and settlement processes.
+161 The purpose of these pre-trial processes is to try to streamline or consolidate issues, encourage settlement or resolve matters without the need for a trial.

 Some Canadian jurisdictions require parties to attend some form of pre-trial conference.
 For instance, in Ontario, a settlement conference must be held with a judge in every defended action.
-161 Likewise in Saskatchewan, a case management conference is required before a trial date is set, unless the judge is of the view that it would not be beneficial.
-162 Although voluntary mediation was already available in Ouebec, the Government of Ouebec recently introduced a pilot project on mandatory mediation for small claims.
-163
+Likewise in Saskatchewan, a case management conference is required before a trial date is set, unless the judge is of the view that it would not be beneficial.
+Although voluntary mediation was already available in Quebec, the Government of Quebec recently introduced a pilot project on mandatory mediation for small claims.
+164